scarlehoff/pybliotecario/readme.md

 `pybliotecario --init`

-A small `systemd_install.sh` script is shipped alongside the pybliotecario in order to daemonize it easily.
+A small `systemd_install.sh` script is shipped alongside the github version of the pybliotecario in order to daemonize it easily.

 # Configuration of the pybliotecario